kevinliang43/Santorini_Game/Santorini/README.md

  * <b> BreakerPlayer.java </b> : Class representing a Player that is intended to break a rule
  * <b> BreakerStrategy.java </b> : Class representing a strategy that is intended to provide illegal moves
+ * <b> InfinitePlacePlayer.java </b> : Class representing a Player that is intended to enter an infinite loop when placing workers
+ * <b> InfinitePlaceStrategy.java </b> : Class representing a strategy that is intended to enter an infinite loop when determining where to place workers
- * <b> InfinitePlayer.java </b> : Class representing a Player that is intended to enter an infinite loop
+ * <b> InfinitePlayer.java </b> : Class representing a Player that is intended to enter an infinite loop when performing a MoveBuild action
- * <b> InfiniteStrategy.java </b> : Class representing a strategy that is intended to enter an infinite loop
+ * <b> InfiniteStrategy.java </b> : Class representing a strategy that is intended to enter an infinite loop when performing a MoveBuild action
  * <b> Player.java </b> : Class representing a Player in a Santorini Game that takes in a Strategy
  * <b> StayAlivePlayer.java </b> : Class representing a Player that uses the Stay Alive Strategy
  * <b> StayAliveStrategy.java </b> : Class representing a strategy that picks moves on the criteria that a player can stay alive for n rounds after the move is made